 Sara is a former high school athlete and college volleyball player who enjoys meeting the therapy needs of patients of all ages.
 Sara has been a physical therapist for more than fifteen years, and enjoys orthopedic and sports medicine rehabilitation.
 In addition, she likes to take a "hands on" approach with therapy using manual techniques.
 She and her husband live in Parkersburg with their three young sons.
 Sara enjoys outdoor activities, reading, spending time with family, and following her kids' activities.

 Beth has more than thirty-five years of experience as a physical therapist.
 She loves hospital inpatient and geriatric therapy.
 In her spare time, she enjoys the outdoors, whether it's walking, biking, camping, or kayaking.
-She lives in Cedar Falls with her husband.
-They have four children and enjoy spending time with their grandchildren.
+Beth has four children and enjoys spending time with her grandchildren.

 Margo Dierdorff, OTR/L